Sorry, you need to enable JavaScript to visit this website.

 About Department

-• Housing for the poor.
+• Ensuring Pucca Housing for the rural people

-• Development of Rural Infrastructure.
+• Development of Rural Infrastructure

 Panchayati Raj Institutions (PRIs)

 Odisha Grama Panchayat Act was enacted in the year 1948.
 Subsequently in the year 1961, 3 tier system of Panchayati Raj Institutions was introduced in Odisha.
 Over the last 50 years Panchayati Raj Institutions have emerged as the powerful institutions in bringing about rapid and sustainable development and socio-economic transformation in rural Odisha.
-It has an integrated prospective towards improving the quality of lives of rural people and ensuring equity and effective peoples’ participation.
+It has an integrated perspective towards improving the quality of lives of rural people and ensuring equity and effective peoples’ participation.
 73rd amendment of the Constitution has conferred constitutional status to Panchayati Raj Institutions.

 The Provisions of Panchayats (Extension to Scheduled Areas)Act aims at empowering Panchayati Raj Institutions in Scheduled areas for economic development and social justice.
 In the year 2002, election to 3 tier of Panchayati Raj Institutions held in conformity with 73rd amendment and PESA thereby empowering tribal people as envisaged under the PESA.
 The Government have the obligation to bring up Panchayati Raj Institutions as Institutions of Self -Self-Government as per 73rd amendment of the Constitution of India 1992.
 73rd Amendment marks a new era in the federal set up of the country and provides constitutional status to the PRIs.